adambreland/cpp-as_components/README.markdown

-# a_component: A Linux C++ library for the development and testing of FastCGI application servers
+# `as_components` A Linux C++ library for the development and testing of FastCGI application servers.

-The `a_component` namespace includes the `fcgi` namespace.
-It also includes namespaces for the dependencies of `fcgi`.
-A brief description of these namespaces and their constituent classes follows.
+The `as_components` namespace includes the `fcgi` namespace.
+It also includes namespaces for the separately-useful components which were developed for `fcgi`.
+A brief description of these namespaces and their main constituent classes follows.
 See the class header files for more information.

 ## `fcgi`
 The classes of namespace `fcgi` provide components for the development and testing of FastCGI application servers.

-### FastCGI application server development
+### FastCGI application server development with `FcgiServerInterface`
 The primary development component of the library is `FcgiServerInterface`.
 It, together with its related classes, provides an implementation of the FastCGI protocol for application servers.
 This implementation is designed to facilitate